 In this section, we show convergence results of the SNORE Prox iterates~\eqref{snore_prox} to a critical point $x^*$ of the function $F$, characterized by $\nabla F(x^*)=0$.
-In subsection~\ref{ssec:main_result}, we present our main technical convergence result on $\|\nabla F(x_k)\|$, that requires an mild smoothness assumption on the data-fidelity $f$.
-We then deduce critical point convergence of the SNORE Prox algorithm with constant step-sizes (subsection~\ref{ssec:constant_step}) and non increasing step-sizes (subsection~\ref{ssec:varying_step}).
+In subsection~\ref{ssec:main_result}, we present our main technical convergence result on $\|\nabla F(x_k)\|$, which requires a mild smoothness assumption on the data-fidelity $f$.
+We then deduce critical point convergence of the SNORE Prox algorithm with constant step-sizes (subsection~\ref{ssec:constant_step}) and non-increasing step-sizes (subsection~\ref{ssec:varying_step}).